| Instructor | Prof. Don Batory | batory@cs.utexas.edu |

 Course Objectives |

-This is a graduate-level introduction to the principles of database systems.
+This is a graduate-level introduction to the principles of relational database systems.
 We review and explain fundamental ideas and algorithms that are used in the construction of centralized DBMSs, distributed DBMSs, and database machines.
 Topics to be covered include: query processing and optimization, database machines, object-oriented databases, concurrency control and recovery.
 Recent directions in database research are also surveyed.

 Course Prerequisites |

 All students must have taken undergraduate database or its equivalent.
+If you are in need of a database refresher, I recommend any version of this text:

 Lecture Notes, Texts, and Class Lectures |